 Supply (TBtu/yr) Undeveloped Potential (aMW) Price (\$/MMBtu)

 Logging residue 27 \$0.70 - \$4.90

-Forest thinning residue 39 - 125 310 - 980 \$0.75
+Forest thinning residue 39 - 125 310 - 980 \$0.70

-Mill residue 18 140 \$0.0 - \$2.05
+Mill residue 18 140 \$0.0 - \$1.90

 Recovery boiler cogeneration 80 280 \$0.0

-Municipal solid waste/clean 64/45 365/350 (\$2.40 - \$4.80)
+Municipal solid waste/clean wood and paper fraction 64/45 365/350 (\$2.40 - \$4.80)

-wood and paper fraction

 Agricultural field residues 134 Not estimated \$2.40

-Animal manure 52^{5} \$0.00
+Animal manure 52 2 \$0.00

-Wastewater treatment plants 7^{6} \$0.00
+Wastewater treatment plants 7^3 \$0.00

 Landfill gas 17 175 \$0.15

 Hybrid cottonwood residue 3 25 \$1.00

 Dedicated hybrid cottonwood Not estimated \$3.90

-Table 5-3: Estimated biofuel supply and cost (year 2000 dollars)
+Table 5-3: Estimated biofuel supply and cost

-The most feasible uses of biofuels for electric power generation in the Northwest in the nearterm are expected to be landfill gas energy recovery, animal manure energy recovery and chemical recovery boiler upgrades.
-While available in large quantities, the high cost of electric power generation using woody residues may constrain further development of this resource unless cogeneration opportunities are available to help reduce costs.
-Technical difficulties and seasonality of fuel availability are likely to preclude significant use of agricultural field residues for generation.
-Public opposition, high cost and established MSW disposal systems are likely to retard development of energy recovery from raw MSW, though most of the energy value of MSW can be recovered by separating the clean combustible fraction for use as fuel.
+The most feasible uses of biofuels for electric power generation in the Northwest in the near-term are expected to be landfill gas energy recovery, animal manure energy recovery and chemical recovery boiler upgrades.
+While available in large quantities, the high cost of electric power generation using woody residues may constrain further development of this resource unless cogeneration opportunities are available.
+Technical difficulties and extreme seasonality are likely to preclude significant use of agricultural field residues for generation.
+Public opposition, high cost and established MSW disposal systems are likely to retard development of energy recovery from raw MSW, however, as is evident from Table 5-3 most of the energy value of MSW can be secured by separating the clean combustible fraction for use as fuel.
 A small, undeveloped potential for energy recovery exists at municipal wastewater treatment plants.
 Though technically feasible, the estimated cost of producing electricity from dedicated hybrid cottonwood exceeds \$100/MWh, far greater than competing generating options.
 The wood is more valuable as a fiber crop.